CesiumGS/3d-tiles/Styling/README.md

 }
 ```

 Commonly used expressions may be stored in a `defines` object.
-If a variable references a define, it gets the result of the define's evaluated expression.
+If a variable references a define, it gets the result of the define's evaluated expression:
 ```json
 {
     "defines" : {